Which Celebrities Live In The Cotswolds? (& Where?)

 Calvin Harris & Vick Hope

 The married DJ and broadcaster reportedly snapped up a Cotswolds property for over £3.5m around five years ago.
 Set in 10 acres of land, the Gloucestershire estate boasts its own vineyard, swimming pool and tennis court.
-Renovating the once ‘ugly’ post-war property into a grand Cotswolds country house, the star employed the Royal Family’s favourite architects Ben Pentreath to do up the estate.
+Renovating the once ‘ugly’ post-war property into a grand Cotswolds country house, the stars employed the Royal Family’s favourite architects Ben Pentreath to do up the estate.

 King Hamad bin Isa Al Khalifa of Bahrain

-While not a celebrity per se, King Hamad bin Isa Al Khalifa of Bahrain bought his Glympton Park estate from a fellow Middle Eastern royal (Saudi Prince Bandar bin Sultan) back in 2021 for over £120 million.
+While not a celebrity per se, King Hamad bin Isa Al Khalifa of Bahrain bought his Glympton Park estate from a fellow Middle Eastern royal (Saudi Prince Bandar bin Sultan) back in 2021 for over £120m.
 Alongside the 18th century Glympton House, the estate includes 39 cottages, a Norman parish church and 167 acres of parkland.

 Jeremy Clarkson